Level 42: 1983–1985: Moving towards pop (Standing in the Light and True Colours)

-Level 42 became known for their power as a live band (as showcased on the 1985 double live album A Physical Presence).
+Level 42 toured regularly and released the double live album A Physical Presence.
 For live gigs the band added saxophonist Krys Mach, who toured with the group from 1984 to 1988 and contributed to some album recordings.

 1985–1987: Worldwide fame (World Machine and Running in the Family) and split of original line-up

-By this time, the band were well established in their mainstream pop/rock sound, as evidenced on their next studio album, World Machine, released later in 1985.
-King's dextrous bass playing and Lindup and Badarou's chugging keyboards acted as templates for pop songs such as "Something About You" and "Leaving Me Now", which were both UK Top 20 hits (Top 40 hits in the Netherlands).
+Level 42 released their next album, World Machine, in 1985.
+The album included pop and rock songs, such as "Something About You" and "Leaving Me Now", which were both UK Top 20 hits and Top 40 hits in the Netherlands.

 "Something About You" was also their first (and only) US Top 10 the following year; also reaching the Top 5 in Canada and the Top 20 in Italy and New Zealand.
 "Leaving Me Now" was the second hit from this album, peaking at No. 15 in the United Kingdom but proving less successful in the rest of Europe.

 World Machine gained positive reviews from critics, with AllMusic journalist William Cooper, in a retrospective review, describing it as "one of the finest pop albums of the mid-'80s."
 During the recording of the album, the first major tensions between Phil Gould and Mark King began to surface over musical direction, production and their personal relationship.
 This clashing led to Gould leaving the band for a week.
 Allan Holdsworth's drummer Gary Husband was lined up as a potential replacement, but Gould and King's dispute was subsequently patched up and the group went on to enjoy their most successful year to date.